Labuurii/CodedHumanoid/CloudBuildDownloader/README.md

 	* options: Windows
 	* The platform for which the build was made.
 	* Affects which sub directory the build is put in.
+* --project_name
+	* string
+	* The online name of the project on the Unity Online Services website.
+	* Note names like 'Coded Humanoid' are turned into 'coded-humanoid'